 Lecturer in Health & Ageing

-I am a Chartered Psychologist who trained in Clinical Psychology at Universidad de las Americas (U.D.L.A./American College) in Mexico City.
-My main interest during training was treating anxiety in older adults using a Cognitive Behavioural approach.
-In my first post-qualification clinical practice, I worked for the National Institute of Older Adults in Mexico.
-Then, further specialised in Gerontopsychology and was awarded a diploma by the Universidad Autonoma de Mexico.
+I am a HCPC Chartered Clinical Psychologist, and have enjoyed working clinically with older adults since my training days.
 In 2006, I moved to England to study a Masters in Cognition, Neuropsychology and Rehabilitation at the Behavioural Brain Sciences, University of Birmingham.
-I researched the impact of music-based multitask training in stroke through fMRI.
-In addition, I investigated the impact of psychomotor dance-based intervention in healthy older adults, exploring the effect on mobility and cognition.
-In 2007, I moved to Newcastle University to study a PhD in Psychomotor Dance Therapy to treat behavioural and psychological symptoms in dementia, supervised by Prof Ian James, Prof. Julian Hughes and Prof. Lynn Rochester.
-During my doctoral studies, I trained on Psychomotor Therapy, at the Institut Supérieur de Rééducation Psychomotrice in Paris, France.
-From 2011-2015 I lived in London working as a Clinical Researcher in Dementia Care at North East London NHS Foundation Trust and as a Research Associate at University College London with Dr Jennifer Wenborn and Prof. Martin Orrell.
-During this position I trained care home staff and health professionals in person-centred care, review of antipsychotic medication, understanding behaviour that challenges and psychosocial interventions for the Well-being and Health for people with dementia project (WHELD), one of the largest and best powered randomised controlled trials (RCT) evaluating the benefits of person-centred staff training worldwide led by Dr Jane Fossey and Prof. Clive Ballard.
-I was recently invited to be an advisor on the Alzheimer’s and other Dementias Plan in Mexico.
-I am delighted to join the School of Health in Social Science as Lecturer in Health & Ageing from August 2015.
+My research involved analysing the impact of music-based multitask training in stroke through fMRI, as well as other neuro rehab techniques such as TMS to treat depression.
+In addition, I investigated the impact of a dance-based Psychomotor Therapy intervention in healthy older adults, exploring the effect on mobility and cognition.
+In 2007, I moved to Newcastle University to study a PhD in behaviour change and Psychomotor Interventions in dementia, during this time I supported the Newcastle Challenging Behaviour team at NHS Northumberland.
+From 2011-2015 I lived in London working as a Clinical Researcher in Dementia Care at North East London NHS Foundation Trust and as a Research Associate at University College London.
+During this position I trained care home staff and health professionals in person-centred care, review of antipsychotic medication, understanding behaviour that challenges and psychosocial interventions for the Well-being and Health for people with dementia project (WHELD), one of the largest and best powered randomised controlled trials (RCT) evaluating the benefits of person-centred staff training worldwide.
+I have enjoyed my life so far and enjoy sharing my clinical and academic experience with my students.